Transition Waste Optimization for Coded Elastic Computing: Shifted Cyclic Elastic Task Allocation Schemes with Optimal Transition Wastes

 \end{theorem} \begin{proof} The proof works by symmetry.
 By treating Machine $n^*$ that leaves as the machine that joins the system in Theorem~\ref{thm:shifted_joining} and replacing $N$ by $N-1$, we obtain the claimed formula for the transition wastes.
 Note that because the task sets can be cyclically shifted along the circle of integers mod $F$, the index of the machine that leaves does not matter.
 This phenomenon, however, does not apply to the ordinary cyclic ETAS. \end{proof}

-Although we are able to show the optimality of our shifted cyclic ETASs only within a certain range of $\delta$, we believe the optimality holds for every $\delta$, which was supported by an exhaustive search over small values of $L$ and $N$.
+Although we are able to show the optimality of our shifted cyclic ETASs only when the parameter $\delta$ satisfies a certain divisibility property (Theorem~\ref{thm:optimal}), we believe the optimality holds for every $\delta$, which was supported by an exhaustive search over small values of $L$ and $N$.

-\begin{theorem} The transition wastes stated in Theorem~\ref{thm:shifted_joining} and Theorem~\ref{thm:shifted_leaving} are optimal among all choices of $\delta$-shifted cyclic TASs where $\frac{F}{N(N+1)}$ divides $\delta-\delta'$ and $\frac{F}{N(N-1)}$ divides $\delta'-\delta+N-n^*$, respectively. \end{theorem} \begin{proof} By symmetry, we just need to prove this for the case of machines joining.
+\begin{theorem} The transition wastes stated in Theorem~\ref{thm:shifted_joining} and Theorem~\ref{thm:shifted_leaving} are optimal among all choices of $\delta$-shifted cyclic TASs where $\frac{F}{N(N+1)}$ and $\frac{F}{N(N-1)}$ divide $\delta-\delta'$, respectively. \end{theorem} \begin{proof} By symmetry, we just need to prove this for the case of machines joining.
 We first derive a formula of the transition waste for every $\delta$ and then show that it is minimized within the specified range of $\delta$.
 See Appendix~\ref{sub:AppendixOptProof} for more details. \end{proof}